 This is where you can add something extra to enrich your Quiet Time.
 It may be a page from a Daily Devotional or an article from a Christian magazine.
 I love creative journaling.
 As I color and create, the thoughts from my conversation with God are inclined to flow into new areas.
 The people, topics, and scriptures swirl through my mind and it is often during this time that God speaks to me.
 Take note of all those thoughts in your journal.

 Candles always bring calm and serenity so maybe you could light one near you.
-Better still, if it is scented, the Bible often speaks of sweet fragrances and aroma.
+Better still, if it is scented, the Bible often speaks of sweet fragrances and aromas.

-Make these times your own expression to God, dance around the room if you want to.
-Follow it up with a walk ot whatever you feel brings you closer to Him.
+Make these times your expression to God, and dance around the room if you want to.

 What separates us from the presence of God

 There are times when we may be desperate to spend time with God but we can’t seem to connect.
-Here are some reasons which can make us feel separated from Him.
+Here are some reasons that can make us feel separated from Him.

 - Fear of what other people may think of you.